arskqz/project-vesi/README.md

 * 🌐 Web UI: Moving out of the terminal and into a sleek browser interface.

+## :mag_right: Technical Challenges & Solutions

+* The VRAM Tightrope: One of the biggest hurdles was managing the memory budget of a high-performance LLM alongside a GPU-intensive TTS.
+I optimized the system by utilizing **4-bit GGUF quantization** for the Llama model and dynamically offloading specific layers to system RAM, ensuring enough VRAM remained for real-time voice synthesis.
+With this optimization responses even with voice mode are almost instant.

+* Breaking the Dependency Loop: I successfully navigated a "**dependency hell**" scenario where the original TTS library was unmaintained and conflicting with modern Python 3.11 environments.
+I solved this by surgically patching library imports and pivoting to a community-maintained ONNX-based architecture for better stability and performance.
+In the future I am Planning to train my own audio model.

 ## :clap: Credits

 Llama for model -> https://github.com/ggml-org/llama.cpp